19hours/sg-statutes/Acts/Housing and Development Act.md

 (bc) prescribing the conditions which, if used in any contract or agreement between any owner of any such flat, house or other building and a purchaser other than the Board, shall be void;

-(c) prescribing that any act or omission in contravention of any rule shall be an offence punishable by a fine not exceeding $5,000; and
+(c) prescribing that any act or omission in contravention of any rule shall be an offence punishable by a fine not exceeding $5,000;

 (d) prescribing the penalty (such penalty, if unpaid, to constitute a debt due to the Board and be recoverable as such) to be paid by the Board’s tenant or licensee, an owner of any flat, house or other living accommodation sold by the Board or an owner of any HUDC dwelling for late payment of any of the following moneys due to the Board: